dispatchrabbi/whyyoushouldvote.com/README.md

 Once the PR is approved, go ahead and merge it, and delete the branch.

 ### Making text-only changes
-Go ahead and just do them right on gh-pages, unless it's, like, paragraphs and paragraphs of text.
+Go ahead and just do them right on master, unless it's, like, paragraphs and paragraphs of text.
 We're not barbarians.

 ## Page Layouts